jlandowner/notify-discord/README.md

 ## 2. For non-deno environment

-### 2-1.
-Use pre-built binary with configuration file
+Download pre-built binary and configure.

 ```sh
 # Choose and set variable of your environmet target